UPCX-CORE/UPCX-Core/docs/03_keosd/35_wallet-specification.md

 ---
-content_title: EOS Wallet Specification
+content_title: UPCX Wallet Specification
 ---

-## EOS Wallet Import Format (WIF)
+## UPCX Wallet Import Format (WIF)

 Wallet Import Format is an encoding for a private EDSA key.
-EOS uses the same version, checksum, and encoding scheme as the Bitcoin WIF addresses and should be compatible with existing libraries [1].
+UPCX uses the same version, checksum, and encoding scheme as the Bitcoin WIF addresses and should be compatible with existing libraries [1].

 This is an example of a WIF Private Key: